DrThomasAger/smile/README.md

 A **"section"** is defined in ***(: Smile*** as a meaningfully different part of the prompt from another part of the prompt.

 Let's imagine a raw text data input, like a wikipedia HTML page.
 It's full of metadata and information.
-A lot of it probably isn't relevant to the user's query, `What is a prompt language?`.
-There are only some parts of the information that are meaningful.

-Without telling the model that we're providing them an input document, and giving a clear section for that document, it may confuse our instructions or what we want to do with that document with the text data inside of the document itself.
-A HTML page is very meaningfully different to instruction text like `Provide the user a clear definition using the Wikipedia article data` that we need the model to pay attention to!
+Without telling the model that we're providing them an input document, and giving a clear section for that document, it may not be able to clearly **pay attention** to the important parts of the prompt - the short instruction text.

-So, we separate instructions from data (like other languages, that do this through IDE extensions), and also prompt instruction language from response language.

 ## What is the Difference Between Input Data and Instruction Text?